 INDIANAPOLIS — ARTICLE SPONSORED BY AMERICAN SENIOR COMMUNITIES

-Janean Kinzie, ASC's Director of Social Wellness & Life Enrichment, shared tips for celebrating the holidays with loved ones who are living with Dementia.
+Janean Kinzie, ASC's Director of Social Wellness & Life Enrichment, shares tips for celebrating the holidays with senior family members and prioritizing mental health.

 To learn more, visit ASCCare.com.